sorgelig/ZX_Spectrum-128K_MIST/README.md

 Some verilog models from Till Harbaum [Spectrum](https://github.com/mist-devel/mist-board/tree/master/cores/spectrum) core were used in this project.

 ### Features:
-- Fully functional ZX Spectrum 48K, 128K and Pentagon 128 with correct CPU and Video timings.
+- Fully functional ZX Spectrum 48K, 128K, +3 and Pentagon 128 with correct CPU and Video timings.
 - Pentagon 512K and Profi 1024K memory interfaces.
 - Turbo 7MHz, 14MHz, 28MHz, 56MHz.
 - ULA+ v1.1 programmable palettes with extended Timex control.
 - Timex HiColor, HiRes modes.
 - Original Tape loading through OSD (CSW files).
 - TR-DOS (Beta Disk Interface) and native TRD images.
-- G+DOS (MGT +D Disk Interface) and IMG, MGT images.
+- G+DOS (MGT +D Disk Interface) and IMG, MGT images (only in none +2A/3 memory modes).
+- +3 Disk drive usable with +3DOS (read only at the moment).
-- Multiface 128 add-on.
+- Multiface 128 and Multiface 3 (in +3 mode) add-on.
 - Memory snapshot save/load in +D and Multiface.
 - Native TAP with turbo loading.
 Fast loading for TAP and CSW.
 - Kempston Mouse and Joystick.